It'd be nice to be superhuman and "have it all together",

-Outside of my therapist role, I'm a proud mother of a rambunctious kindergartener boy, a constantly hungry one-year-old girl, and a feral cat.
+I'm an artist who enjoys being out on the water on a kayak or paddle board.
+I’m a proud mother of a rambunctious 1st grade boy, a constantly hungry two-year-old girl, and a feral cat.

 EDUCATION & TRAINING

 I have a Master’s degree in Marriage and Family Therapy and over 10 years of experience under my belt.

 My early work consisted of supporting sexual assault survivors, including crisis counseling, and counseling young adults in college.
 I later worked with teens and their families, helping them emotionally navigate through their recovery from trauma, depression, and anxiety.

 During that time, I got experience providing individual therapy, family therapy, and group therapy.
 I started attending trainings in therapeutic expressive arts techniques, applying them into my groups, and witnessing how powerfully the nonverbal world could make an impact on wellbeing.